Miiaroma/react-typescript/README.md

 # react-typescript
-Learning basics of React + TypeScript and creating a Todo app.
+Learning basics of React + TypeScript and creating an app for Todo tasks.

 # todo app
 <img src="tsTodo.png">